-Creating Custom View Panes in the MoveIt Pro UI
+Create Custom View Panes in the MoveIt Pro Desktop App

 Custom View Panes allow you to add your own control panels, buttons, or web content as view panes in the MoveIt Pro canvas.
-You can embed external URLs or local HTML files to display your own custom interfaces alongside the built-in visualization and debugging tools.
+You can embed same-host web applications or HTML files from a robot configuration package alongside the built-in visualization and debugging tools.
 This is ideal for hardware-specific controls your robot might need, like monitoring actuator faults, temperatures, or other statuses.
 It can also be used for high-level application data like picks per minute, current job, etc..
 This guide will walk you through creating your first custom view pane, from adding it through the UI to creating a simple static HTML page.

 Add a Custom View Pane via URL